Introduction

 Understanding What EDR Really Is

-It doesn’t rely on old signature-based methods.
-Instead, it uses behavioral analytics, AI, and machine learning to detect unusual activity that might indicate a threat.
+EDR (Endpoint Detection and Response) continuously monitors endpoint activities to detect suspicious behavior.
+Unlike traditional signature-based tools, it uses behavioral analytics, AI, and machine learning to identify unusual activity that may indicate a threat.

-Why Traditional Antivirus Is Not Enough Anymore
+Why Traditional Antivirus is Not Enough

 How EDR Works Behind the Scenes